efleming969/pipeline-actions/README.md

     * reference it from the main workflow and observe the outcome locally
 3. Call a re-usable workflow from a separate repository
     * Versioning

+## Additional Content

+* Granting access to other repos in the org to have access to actions